ducalex/prestic/README.md

 password-command =
 # (string) repository password (retrieve from OS keyring/locker)
 password-keyring =
-# (string) ID of key to try decrypting first, before other keys
-key-hint =
 # (int) limits downloads to a maximum rate in KiB/s
 limit-download =
 # (int) limits uploads to a maximum rate in KiB/s